jonahar/lightning-systemic-attack/README.md

 # Lightning Systemic Attack

-This repository contains code for running and manipulating bitcoin and lightning nodes.
-It was created to support a proposed attack on Bitcoin's Lightning Network.
+This repository contains the code that supports a proposed attack on Bitcoin's Lightning Network.

 ## Project Structure
 This repo is organized in the following way